Skip to main content

 Should I worry about haze in April?

-Generally no — Indonesian land-clearing fires don't typically begin until June.
+Generally no. Indonesian land-clearing fires don't typically begin until June.
 April's air quality is among Singapore's best, with clear blue skies on days without afternoon storms.
-The PSI rarely exceeds 50 in April.
+The PSI (Pollutant Standards Index) rarely exceeds 50 in April.
+Check the National Environment Agency's real-time PSI at haze.gov.sg before any outdoor exercise commitment.